GoogleContainerTools/kaniko/README.md

 # define a job for creating and pushing a merged manifest
 merge-manifests:
   stage: container-build
-  # all containers must be build before merging them
+  # all containers must be built before merging them
   # alternatively the job may be configured to run in a later stage
   needs:
     - container-build